JOB SEARCH

 Streaming Malaysian TV and Radio!

-According to Little India: "Manjunath P. Bijjahalli, president of the Returned Non Resident Indians Association (RNRI) in Bangalore, perhaps the only association of its kind in the country, estimates that between 20,000 to 25,000 NRIs have returned to Bangalore in the past three years.
+Indians are flocking from all over the country -- and beyond -- to seek work in Bangalore.
+According to Little India: "Manjunath P. Bijjahalli, president of the Returned Non Resident Indians Association (RNRI) in Bangalore estimates that between 20,000 to 25,000 NRIs have returned to Bangalore in the past three years.
 He projects the national RNRI population at 70,000.

 "'Most NRIs have come to Bangalore as it is the center of IT related work,' Bijjahalli says.
 Estimates are that between a quarter to a third of professionally active Returned NRIs, have settled in Bangalore.
 Chennai, Hyderabad and New Delhi, especially the surrounding areas of Noida and Gurgaon, are also popular among returned NRIs..."